An apparently commonly cited axiom in evidence-based medical science and statistics is “Cochrane’s Aphorism”, named for Archie Cochrane.

 “Before ordering a test, decide what you will do if it is (1) positive or (2) negative.
 If both answers are the same, don’t take the

-–Archie Cochrane
+test.”–Archie Cochrane

 This quote is probably best known among doctors and nurses as an aid in making decisions about ordering laboratory tests for additional evidence, which published studies have shown is prone to overuse, redundancy, and sometimes also egregious errors.
 However, people also tend to use this aphorism when speaking about experimental design and analysis in the sciences.
 In particular, the Aphorism is popular when scientists urge parsimonious use of statistical tests, to avoid errors with multiple hypotheses testing, and when differentiating between the value and usefulness of an analysis.
-For example, I have heard the author of Snow’s penultimate test for normal distribution of a variable refer to this one routinely
+For example, I have heard the author of Snow’s penultimate test for normal distribution of a variable refer to this one routinely.

 In scientific research and writing, I feel it is always good to stick to basic principles of good study design and writing organization